curiousways/nextjs-starter/README.md

 #### SEO

-We setup default seo using the [next-seo package] (https://github.com/garmeeh/next-seo).
+We setup default seo using the [next-seo package](https://github.com/garmeeh/next-seo).
 You can add your site name, site title and site url as environmental variables under the `next.config.js` file.
-See [the documentation] (https://github.com/garmeeh/next-seo) on how to add seo bits on a per page basis.
+See [the documentation](https://github.com/garmeeh/next-seo) on how to add seo bits on a per page basis.

 #### Other env variables

 We advice you create a `.env.local` file in your root folder and add your sensitive environmental variables to this file.
 For less sensitive environmental variables (like site url and title), add them under the `next.config.js` file.
 NB: Prefixing a env variable with `NEXT_PUBLIC_` exposes it to the browser.
-See [Next.js documentation] (https://nextjs.org/docs/basic-features/environment-variables#exposing-environment-variables-to-the-browser).
+See [Next.js documentation](https://nextjs.org/docs/basic-features/environment-variables#exposing-environment-variables-to-the-browser).